Credit Management policy

 Credit management strategy

-Which the rules for which processes?
+Which are the rules for which processes?

 Main stages of the sales process